Nathaniel improved his fitness and energy on a carnivore diet

 My name is Nathaniel.
 I’m 24 years old.

 Similar to some of y’all, I was first introduced to Dr. Baker on JRE.
 My first inclinations were that this guy was a complete nut job.
 All meat?
 What about healthy people 2020 and MyPlate guidelines?
-I shrugged it off, but began following Dr. Baker on Instagram because I wanted to see all the heat he was going to get.
+I shrugged it off but began following Dr. Baker on Instagram because I wanted to see all the heat he was going to get.

 My fitness goals at the time were to be as functional as possible (running, swimming, biking, lifting weights).
 I just cared about vitality and health.
 I wrestled growing up and never had any problem putting on mass, so my goal was not to put on size, although I felt emaciated on the diets coaches had me on.

 I was diagnosed with IBD (Irritable Bowel Disease) when I was a senior in high school (2011).
 Had a colonoscopy and was put on a low-dose Lialda (Mesalamine) to control the inflammation.
-For those of you that know about IBD, you know that there are certain “trigger” foods – spicy, fried, large amounts of alcohol, fresh vegetables (if in acute stage).
+For those of you that know about IBD, you know that there are certain “trigger” foods – spicy, fried, large amounts of alcohol, and fresh vegetables (if in the acute stage).

-I only have time to work out 1-2x per week and when I do, I just get my legs moving as much as I can, lift heavy, and work on mobility.
-Since I’m in school, I haven’t been able to afford all grass fed, so I just go to HEB or Kroger and pick up steaks, hamburger patties, eggs, and butter.
-I have not had labs performed, but I plan to do that in June, 2018, but I feel better than I ever have.
+I only have time to work out 1-2x per week, and when I do, I just get my legs moving as much as I can, lift heavy, and work on mobility.
+Since I’m in school, I haven’t been able to afford all grass-fed, so I just go to HEB or Kroger and pick up steaks, hamburger patties, eggs, and butter.
+I have not had labs performed, but I plan to do that in June 2018, but I feel better than I ever have.

 Thank you,